Skip to navigation Skip to content

 5. Avoid Sloping Surfaces

-FIP EMI gaskets can be pretty intricate, which makes them ideal for complex designs.
-However, if at all possible, you need to avoid slopes as you design the dispensing path.
-The reason for this is simple: FIP conductive shielding gaskets are applied to their part as a liquid, and liquids move downward.
-This makes the dispensing process challenging, and the steeper the slope, the more challenging it becomes, ultimately increasing costs and lead times on your parts.
+FIP EMI gaskets are intricate, making them ideal for complex designs; however, avoid slopes when designing dispensing paths if possible.
+The reason is simple: FIP conductive gaskets are applied as liquids, which move downward.
+Steeper slopes make dispensing challenging, ultimately increasing costs and lead times on parts.

 Get the guide to EMI Gasket Design